Swan Lane Mills: Architecture

-No. 3 Mill of 1915 is brick built with stone dressings, rounded corners and a ridged slate roof.
-It is 23 bays long, 14 wide with segmentally headed windows and eight storeys high (six plus a double attic).
-It is possibly the tallest of the mule-spinning mills most of which were up to six storeys in height.
-Above the sixth storey is a cornice from where carved swans project at intervals and the arcaded attic has round windows to its upper storey.
-The south-west corner entrance has a panel with a carved swan above the doorway and accesses a staircase.
-The tower above it is corbelled above the fifth floor and has angle pinnacles.
+No. 3 Mill, built in 1914, is constructed in brick with stone dressings, rounded corners, and a ridged slate roof.
+It is 23 bays long and 14 bays wide, with segmentally headed windows, and rises to eight storeys in height (six storeys plus a double attic).
+It is possibly the tallest of the mule-spinning mills, most of which were up to six storeys in height.
+Above the sixth storey is a cornice from which carved swans project at intervals, and the arcaded attic has round windows to its upper storey.
+The south-west corner entrance contains a panel with a carved swan above the doorway and leads to a staircase.
+The tower above is corbelled out from the fifth floor and has angle pinnacles.
 A two-storey extension houses the card room and warehouse.
-Its engine house, two bays wide and three deep, has round arched windows.
+The engine house, two bays wide and three bays deep, has round-arched windows.

 Power

-George Saxon & Co supplied No. 1 Mill with a cross compound engine (works number 352) in 1903.
-It developed 1300hp, had 26 and 52 inch cylinders with a 5-foot stroke and its 26-foot flywheel powered the machinery via 35 ropes.
+George Saxon & Co supplied No. 1 Mill with a cross-compound engine (works number 352) in 1903.
+It developed 1,300hp, had 26 and 52-inch cylinders with a 5-foot stroke, and its 26 ft flywheel powered the machinery via 35 ropes.
 In 1906 an identical engine was installed for No. 2 Mill.
-No. 3 Mill was powered by a 2000 hp vertical triple expansion engine also supplied by Saxons.
-It had a 25 feet diameter flywheel weighing 25 tons, Corliss valves and 44 ropes.
+No. 3 Mill was powered by a 2,000 hp vertical triple-expansion engine, also supplied by Saxons.
+It had a 25 ft diameter flywheel weighing 25 tons, Corliss valves, and 44 ropes.
 Steam was generated by ten Lancashire boilers.
-The engines powered the entire mill complex until 1959 when motor-driven ring frames were installed but one engine continued to provide power for some processes in Nos.
+The engines powered the entire mill complex until 1959, when motor-driven ring frames were installed, although one engine continued to provide power for some processes in Nos.
 1 and 2 Mills.

 In popular culture

-In 1983, Swan Lane Mills was featured in an episode of the documentary Fred, in which Fred Dibnah is hired to remove the decorative ornamental on top of the chimney by then the last decorative topped chimney in Bolton.
-He was paid £4,000 (1982) for the work.
+In 1983 Swan Lane Mills was featured in an episode of the documentary Fred, in which Fred Dibnah was hired to remove the decorative ornament on top of the chimney, by then the last decorative-topped chimney in Bolton.
+He was paid £4,500 (1982) for the work.